pybuilder/pybuilder.github.io/documentation/writing_plugins.md

 {% endhighlight %}

 ### Descriptions
 As you can see above, our task has no description currently.
-We can change that by adding one through the description decorator :
+We can change that by adding one through the description keyword argument :

 {% highlight python %}
-from pybuilder.core import task, description

-@task("foo")
-@description("Greets people")
+@task("foo", description="Greets people")
 def hello():
     print("hello")
 {% endhighlight %}